Submissions for the Manchester Open Exhibition 2022 will open on Weds 16 Jun – click here to find out more.

 How artwork should be prepared if selected

-- All two-dimensional works submitted are requested framed.
-The use of simple, neutral coloured frames is strongly encouraged.
+- All two-dimensional works submitted are requested The use of simple, neutral coloured frames is strongly encouraged.
 Metal, glass and Perspex clip frames are not acceptable.
 In the event that you choose to submit an unframed work, it will be strictly at your own risk.
+HOME cannot offer a framing service for work.

 - Frames must have no protrusions or hanging fixtures on the reverse.
 HOME will affix attachments to the frame.